Door handle and bannister

 • Grout darkens or shows mildew

 Safe, simple cleaning protects your surfaces and your indoor air.
-Every product you use leaves something behind — so choose cleaners that evaporate cleanly, use pure essential oils, and skip harsh claims like “kills 99.9% of germs.”
+Every product you use leaves something behind — so choose cleaners that rinse clean, avoid heavy residue, and skip harsh claims like “kills 99.9% of germs” for everyday cleaning.